Nice3point/RevitExtensions/Readme.md

 **Contains** indicating whether a specified substring occurs within this string with `StringComparison` support.

-Available only for .NET Framework builds. .NET Core has a built-in support for this method
+Available only for .NET Framework builds. .NET Core has a built-in support for this method.

 ```csharp
 var isContains = "Revit extensions".Contains("Revit", StringComparison.OrdinalIgnoreCase); // true